harshitpaunikar1/yard-management-platform/.github/project-buildup-history.md

 - Task summary: Spent another hour on this: went back and reorganized the config section so values are not buried mid-script.
 - Deliverable: Good enough to not be embarrassing.
+## 2024-01-15 - Day 11: Documentation check

+- Task summary: Got stuck mid-afternoon and had to regroup — resolved a merge conflict that came up when I switched branches to check something else.
+- Deliverable: Wrapped it up properly this time.